Analytic philosophy: Philosophy of mathematics

-Since the beginning, analytic philosophy has had an interest in the philosophy of mathematics.
-Kurt Gödel, a student of Hans Hahn of the Vienna Circle, produced his incompleteness theorems showing that Principia Mathematica also failed to reduce arithmetic to logic.
-Gödel has been ranked as one of the four greatest logicians of all time, along with Aristotle, Frege, and Tarski.

-Ernst Zermelo and Abraham Fraenkel established Zermelo Fraenkel Set Theory.
+Kurt Gödel, a student of Hans Hahn of the Vienna Circle, produced his incompleteness theorems showing that Principia Mathematica also failed to reduce arithmetic to logic, and that Hilbert's program was unattainable.
+Ernst Zermelo and Abraham Fraenkel established Zermelo Fraenkel Set Theory (with the axiom of choice, abbreviated as ZFC).
 Quine developed his own system, dubbed New Foundations.

-Physicist Eugene Wigner's seminal paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences" poses the question of why a formal pursuit like mathematics can have real utility.
-José Benardete argued for the reality of infinity.
+Physicist Eugene Wigner's seminal paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences" (1960) poses the question of why a formal pursuit like mathematics can have real utility.

+Hilbert's Hotel shows some of the counterintuitive properties of infinite sets.
+José Benardete in Infinity: An Essay in Metaphysics (1964) argued for the reality of infinity.
 The Grim Reaper paradox stems from his work.
+Finitists reject infinity.

 Akin to the medieval debate on universals, between realists, idealists, and nominalists; the philosophy of mathematics has the debate between logicists or platonists, conceptualists or intuitionists, and formalists.

 Platonism

-Gödel was a platonist who postulated a special kind of mathematical intuition that lets us perceive mathematical objects directly.
+Gödel was a platonist who postulated a special kind of intuition that lets one perceive mathematical objects directly.
 Quine and Putnam argued for platonism with the indispensability argument.
 Edward Zalta devised abstract object theory.
-Crispin Wright, along with Bob Hale, led a Neo-Fregean revival with his work Frege's Conception of Numbers as Objects.
+Crispin Wright, along with Bob Hale, led a Neo-Fregean revival with the work Frege's Conception of Numbers as Objects (1983).
+Physicist Roger Penrose is also a mathematical platonist, in works like The Road to Reality (2004).